-The History of French at The University of Melbourne
+The History of French at the University of Melbourne

 French was first taught at The University of Melbourne in the early 1880s and since that time has enjoyed a distinguished history.
 Under the 35 year leadership of A.R.
 Chisholm (Professor of French 1921-1956), the program became a world-renowned centre of scholarship in French literature.
 Many of its former students have come to occupy positions of responsibility in all sectors of society: in the arts, education, publishing, the law, business, politics, government and diplomacy.

-French at The University of Melbourne today
+French at the University of Melbourne today

 Today, the program maintains its distinction as a centre of teaching and learning in French language and the cultures of France and other French-speaking countries.
-Under our world standard education, students from all Faculties are taking up the opportunity to enrol in French studies at intermediate or advanced level, or to engage with the language and culture for the first time.
+Under our world standard education (through The Melbourne Model), students from all Faculties are taking up the opportunity to enrol in French studies at intermediate or advanced level, or to engage with the language and culture for the first time.
 The French studies program combines language learning and cultural awareness in a comprehensive range of language subjects as well as courses on literature, cinema, theatre, immigration and identity.
 French Studies at The University of Melbourne opens up a vast body of literary, historical and scientific knowledge to our students and the community.

 Additional initiatives have been created, across many of the University's Faculties, to encourage research partnerships with France, and to enable students from diverse disciplines to undertake part of their study in a French speaking country abroad.
 Today, The University of Melbourne has formal exchange agreements with many major French tertiary institutions;